-By Beatriz H. Porras, M.D,Board Certified.
-Member of the National Rosacea Society.
-Medical Director Skin Diagnostics Laser and Rejuvenation. www.cincinnatiskinlaser.com
+By Beatriz H. Porras, M.D., Member of the National Rosacea Society.

+Medical Director Skin Diagnostics Laser and Rejuvenation.

+www.cincinnatiskinlaser.com

 Although Rosacea is now recognized as a common skin disorder which develops gradually, initially patients may be unaware of their condition and thus not seek medical attention, thinking that the redness, flushing and occasional pimples are simply normal flushing, adult acne or just a sunburn.
 However, early recognition is important because untreated Rosacea can lead to disfigurement and potential visual impairment.
-Rosacea appears to occur most often in fairskinned people of northern and eastern European descent.
+Rosacea appears to occur most often in fair-skinned people of northern and eastern European descent.
+However, Rosacea can be found in all the races; I have seen in my office Hispanics and Asians suffering with this condition.